whatmakeart/whatmakeart.github.io/content/courses/experiments-in-electronic-arts/2025-spring/04-basic-wiring/04-07-project-proof-of-concept-prototype-assignment.md

 ---
 title: 04.07 Project Component Proof of Concept Prototype Assignment
 date: 2025-02-10T12:00:00Z
-lastmod: 2025-02-09T20:31:58
+lastmod: 2025-02-17T07:48:53
 ---

 ## Assignment Deliverables

 1. Arduino.ino file of code you attempted with comments of what works and what doesn't (.ino)
+   - Label file \_YYYYMMDD Lastname Firstname Component Prototype Code.ino
 2. Photos of physical prototypes and tests, regardless if successful or not (.jpg, .png)
+   - Label file YYYYMMDD Lastname Firstname Component Prototype Image
 3. 5-30 second video of physical parts working, partially working, or not working at all (.mp4, mov)
+   - Label file YYYYMMDD Lastname Firstname Component Prototype Video
 4. Brief written report of what you tried, what happened, what your next goals are. (.docx, .pptx, or .pdf)
+   - Label file YYYYMMDD Lastname Firstname Component Prototype Brief Report

 ## Assignment Overview

-After refining an initial idea through ideation and iteration, we broke our projects into multiple bit sized components.
+After refining an initial idea through ideation and iteration, we broke our projects into multiple bite sized components.
 Then we researched how to accomplish one of the components needed to complete the project.
 Now we will attempt to make a proof of concept prototype for this portion of our projects.

 We want to learn as quickly as possible: